Writing a Dentist Resume (With Examples & Templates)

 Dental assistant roles are often junior or entry-level positions.
 This means no previous experience is required other than a high school diploma.

-In this case, it is important to emphasize your personal attributes and soft skills.
+In this case, it is important to emphasize your personal attributes and soft skills on your dental assistant resume.

 The most in-demand qualities for an assistant role would include communication skills, clerical work and teamwork.